 “Which is idiotic!
 Where would science be without the cleaners, lab assistants, tutors’ aides, typing pool, equipment models, demonstrators, tea ladies, lunch ladies, slide alphabetizers, sick-bay nurses, inventory Nazis and door bitches who keep the home fires burning in the great centres of inquiry while the scientists pursue loftier game?”

 Expanding on the neolithic, Pachauri asked: “If scientists are hunters and women are gatherers, how can you appreciate the efforts of one without the other?

 “Science needs women… to do the jobs scientists won’t,” he said, paraphrasing his reputed patron George W. Bush to clamorous applause.

-This is what Dr Pachauri famously did during his tenure at The Energy Resources Institute, where he made ‘SecreTERI’s Day‘ an institution for three decades.
+And that’s what Dr Pachauri did during his tenure at The Energy Resources Institute, where he made ‘SecreTERI’s Day‘ an institution for three decades.
 It was said to be a special time of year* when every girl in the building, from engineer’s assistant to scientific spell-checker, got a personal reminder that her presence was noticed by the man generally considered the world’s highest authority on climate science: some simple but elegant gift, be it a small necklace, a small pair of panties or—for the very best performers—a small poem scented with Pachauri’s own hand cream.

 “Does annual SecreTERI’s Day go on without me?
 I like to imagine so,” he mused.
-“Even when the magic is gone, people need traditions.”
+“Even when the magic is gone, people still need traditions.”

 A model workplace